samirsalman/BERT-NewsCategoryClassification/README.md

 ## Results
-We use a few-shots learning approach with 5 epochs training.
+I trained the model with 5 epochs.
 The results are the following:

 | Accuracy | F1-measure |
 | --- | ----------- |